simonswain/straw/README.md

 `log` and `outputs` are optional.
 All other fields are required.

-`SDTOUT` will be captured to the log.
+`STDOUT` from the node (e.g. `console.log`) will be captured to the log.

-You must define named outputs before using them.
+You must define named outputs in your Topology before using them in the node.

 Any other fields will be passed in to the worker node as options for it to use as it sees fit.